kmruiz/sonata/documentation/advanced/memory-model/1-memory-model.md

 | currency | --- | --- | --- | --- | --- | --- | --- | value |

 Note the padding, to ensure that all direct mappings are padded at the byte level.
-If we have more elements that can fit de bit bag, they will be optimised into the bit bag even if there are direct mappings.
+If we have more elements that can fit the bit bag, they will be optimised into the bit bag even if there are direct mappings.

 ```sn
 value class Amount(value: double, currency: 'USD' | 'EUR', debt: boolean)